SaifAlmaliki/Hirios/README.md

 ## 📄 License

-This project is part of the Lovable platform ecosystem.
+This project is built on the Resynox platform and is part of the modern AI-powered development ecosystem.

 ## 🔗 External Integrations